Whitleigh: Sir John Hunt Community Sports College

-Sir John Hunt is the local secondary school that caters for all students aged 11 to 19.
+Sir John Hunt Community Sports College is the local secondary school that caters for all students aged 11 to 19.
 It is a relatively smaller school in comparison to others in the city, but can offer some of the best facilities now being part of the Wood View Campus.
 The college opened it first provisions for post-16 education, in the form of a Sixth Form in 2010, and is the last school in Plymouth to open a sixth form.
-The Sixth Form works in a consortium with Lipson Co-operative Academy and Tor Bridge High, where students from all three schools have the opportunity to study level 3 courses across the consortium.
+The sixth form works in a consortium with Lipson Co-operative Academy and Tor Bridge High, where students from all three schools have the opportunity to study level 3 courses across the consortium.